Leila Thomas, Managing Director and Founder

 Dianne joined Urban Synergy from day one and is passionate about making a difference to young people’s lives.
 A naturally gifted ‘networker’, she is responsible for building Urban Synergy’s mentor network.
 She also oversees Urban Synergy’s training content and project development.
 Dianne also holds NVQ Level 1 and Level 2 in Youth Work qualifications and volunteered with young people at Groundworks Youth Clubs

-A procurement executive, Dianne has worked for some of the world’s biggest corporates.
+A procurement professional, Dianne has worked for some of the world’s biggest corporations.
 Of her reason for joining Urban Synergy she says, “I felt it was time to stop talking, and instead take some practical steps towards helping the youth in our communities.”.
-Dianne is mum to teenage daughter, Louisa who can often be found using her budding photography skills at Urban Synergy events.

 Donovan Davidson, Finance Director

 Donovan is the organisation’s main “numbers man”.
-An accountant for a major London-based UK property company, Donovan joined Urban Synergy to “try and help make a difference for kids in our communities who might just need that extra bit of support.”
+An accountant for the English Football Association, Donovan joined Urban Synergy to “try and help make a difference for kids in our communities who might just need that extra bit of support.”

 Known for being calm and for his love of sharing a joke or two, Donovan counts reading, music, watching movies and sports as just some of the things he enjoys.
-He’s also footie mad and manages and plays with a Sunday league football team.
+He’s also football mad and manages and play regularly as well as taking part in other sporting activities.

 Trevor Cole, Programme Director, Technology Manager